top of page

 The verb 'execrate' has its origins in Latin.
 It is derived from the Latin word 'execrari,' which was formed by combining 'ex' (meaning 'out of' or 'thoroughly') with 'sacrare' (meaning 'to consecrate' or 'to make sacred').
 In Latin, 'execrari' originally meant to utter a curse or to invoke the divine as a witness to a curse, thus making something or someone the object of intense detestation or hatred.
 Over time, this evolved into the modern sense of expressing extreme disapproval or hatred towards someone or something.
 'Execrate' continues to be used to convey a strong and vehement condemnation or loathing for a person, action, or idea.

-Quiz: Find the meaning of execrate
+Quiz: Find the meaning of the verb execrate:

 Try Again!